Times New Roman: Historical background

 Walter Tracy and James Moran, who discussed the design's creation with Lardent in the 1960s, found that Lardent himself had little memory of exactly what material Morison gave him as a specimen to use to design the typeface, but he told Moran that he remembered working on the design from archive photographs of vintage type; he thought this was a book printed by Christophe Plantin, the sixteenth-century printer whose printing office the Plantin-Moretus Museum preserves and is named for.
-Moran and Tracy suggested that this actually might have been the same specimen of type from the Plantin-Moretus Museum that Plantin had been based on, and Barker notes that this is likely to be correct, as although Plantin is based on a Granjon type in the collection of the museum, that specific type was only acquired by Plantin's heirs after his death, and Times and Plantin both copy an 'a' not added to the type after Plantin's death.
-The sharpened serifs somewhat recall Perpetua, although Morison's stated reason for them was to provide continuity with the previous Didone design and the crispness associated with the Times printing; he also cited as a reason that sharper serifs looked better after stereotyping or printed on a rotary press.
+Moran and Tracy suggested that this actually might have been the same specimen of type from the Plantin-Moretus Museum that Plantin had been based on, and Barker notes that this is likely to be correct, as although Plantin is based on a Granjon type in the collection of the museum, that specific type was only acquired by Plantin's heirs after his death, and Times and Plantin both copy an 'a' not added to the type until after Plantin's death.
+The sharpened serifs somewhat recall Perpetua, although Morison's stated reason for them was to provide continuity with the previous Didone design and the crispness associated with the Times printing; he also cited as a reason that sharper serifs looked better after stereotyping or printed papers on a rotary press.
 Although Morison may not have literally drawn the design, his influence on its concept was sufficient that he felt he could call it "my one effort at designing a font" in a letter to Daniel Berkeley Updike, a prominent American printing historian with whom he corresponded frequently.
 (Note: Spelling here, and elsewhere in the article, modernised to avoid confusion.
 Morison wrote "fount", the usual spelling in British English at the time.)
 Morison's several accounts of his reasoning in designing the concept of Times New Roman were somewhat contradictory and historians of printing have suggested that in practice they were mostly composed to rationalise his pre-existing aesthetic preferences: after Morison's death Allen Hutt went so far as to describe his unsigned 1936 article on the topic as "rather odd...it can only be regarded as a piece of Morisonian mystification".

 Lardent's original drawings are according to Rhatigan lost, but photographs exist of his drawings.
 Rhatigan comments that Lardent's originals show "the spirit of the final type, but not the details."
 The design was adapted from Lardent's large drawings by the Monotype drawing office team in Salfords, Surrey, which worked out spacing and simplified some fine details.
 Further changes were made after manufacturing began (the latter a difficult practice, since new punches and matrices had to be machined after each design change).